emilyrosenberg/emily-rosenberg/README.md

 <br>
 Navigation scheme: There are 3 menu items: Home, About, and Contact.

+### Home page
+The landing page has a colorful image and large text, to invite potential employers to learn more.

+### About page
+The about page includes professional experience, fun facts, a link to my CV, and a profile image.
+It can be updated with additional qualifications in the future.

+### Contact page
+The contact page has a simple form for entering contact information and sending a message.

 ### Footer
 The footer appears on all pages.
 It has links to LinkedIn, Github, and the Contact page.